HarrisonYork/RunningFormAnalysis/README.md

 # Running Form Analysis

-This project takes a video of runners and analyzes their form, identifying four different errors and providing feedback to correct them.
+This project takes a video of a runner and analyzes their form, identifying four different errors and providing feedback to correct them.

 # What It Does